 18. Seiko SNKM97 Analog Green Dial Automatic Watch

 Significantly cheaper and significantly more distinct than the Formula 1 is Seiko's green dial watch.
-The squared off green minute markers and gold colored five minute markers evoke a look that's vaguely retro futuristic, and that's an aesthetic that's only further bolstered by the squared off Arabic numbering.
+The squared-off green minute markers and gold-colored five-minute markers evoke a look that's vaguely retro-futuristic, and that's an aesthetic that's only further bolstered by the squared-off Arabic numbering.
 It's a smart and unique look that ventures to more experimental places than Seiko is normally known for.
-But the general design is classy, making it an appropriate choice for office or casual use.
-A month and date window at the 3 o'clock window makes sure that you always know what day it is.
+But the general design is classy, making it an appropriate choice for the office or casual use.
+A month and date window at the 3 o'clock position makes sure that you always know what day it is.

 19. Timex Men’s Metropolitan 40mm Watch

 A stylish watch doesn't have to cost you hundreds of dollars.
-The sleek design of this Timex men's watch leans into the black aesthetic, sporting a mesh face with a matte black bezel and silver markers and arms that break the otherwise smooth all black finish.
-The Arabic numerals are stripped down to simple markers at the 6 o'clock and 12 o'clock positions to leave a watch otherwise unencumbered by clutter whatsoever.
-But if you're looking for variants, four other options are available, each incorporating the same basic design with a slick and sleek two tone aesthetic that minimalists will love.
+The sleek design of this Timex men's watch leans into the black aesthetic, sporting a mesh face with a matte black bezel and silver markers and arms that break the otherwise smooth all-black finish.
+The Arabic numerals are stripped down to simple markers at all but the 6 o'clock and 12 o'clock positions to produce a watch otherwise unencumbered by any clutter whatsoever.
+But if you're looking for variants, four other options are also available, each incorporating the same basic design with a slick and sleek two-tone aesthetic that minimalists will love.

 20. Tissot Powermatic 80 Men’s Watch

-The "80" in the name of the Powermatic 80 is its main point of pride, and its most prominent point of distinction from other watches in its class.
-It denotes that the Powermatic sports an 80 hour power reserve: a distinction that none of the other watches on our list come close to matching.
+The "80" in the name of the Powermatic 80 is its main point of pride and its most prominent point of distinction from other watches in its class.
+It denotes that the Powermatic sports an 80-hour power reserve - a distinction that none of the other watches on our list come close to matching.
 Tissot is known for packing some great quality and features into watches with modest price tags, but that power reserve goes well beyond what one could reasonably expect.
 The design is clearly intended to allow this timepiece to serve as your formal office watch.
-The white face with its muted netting pattern is subdued but appealing as are the elegant Roman numerals that constitute its hour markers.
-The glass type is scratch resistant sapphire crystal for increased durability.
+The white face with its muted netting pattern is subdued but appealing, as are the elegant Roman numerals that constitute its hour markers.
+The glass type is made from scratch-resistant sapphire crystal for increased durability.

 Best Automatic Watches Buyer’s Guide